Last Updated on August 22, 2022 by Anne-Marie

-This vegan caramel sauce is scrumptious, creamy, and easy to make.
-You're going to love it even if you're not vegan.
+This vegan caramel sauce recipe is scrumptious and easy to make with simple ingredients.
+You're going to love this creamy 5-ingredient vegan caramel sauce even if you're not vegan.

-I bet you didn't know that caramel sauce isn't vegan.
-It’s because it contains heavy whipping cream and butter.
+I bet you didn’t know that caramel isn’t vegan.
+That’s because it contains heavy cream and butter.

-I’m not vegan, but I've had to avoid indulging in caramel sauce on my desserts because I can't tolerate dairy.
+I’m not vegan, but I've had to avoid indulging in regular caramel on my desserts because I can’t tolerate dairy.
 Such a bummer!

-Well, this easy vegan caramel sauce recipe is made with full-fat coconut cream instead of dairy cream.
+Well, this easy vegan caramel sauce is made with full-fat coconut cream instead of whipping cream.

-Now both vegans and those folks who can't tolerate dairy can now enjoy creamy caramel sauce on their yummy desserts again.
+The good news is that both vegans and anyone who’s dairy-free can now enjoy creamy caramel on their favorite desserts again.
 Hooray!

-You can make both vegan caramel sauce and salted caramel sauce recipes.
+You can make both plain and salted caramel recipes.
+(See below for how to make this into a salted sauce.)

-1. On the stovetop, in a medium saucepan, combine the brown sugar, coconut cream, vegan buttery spread, and salt.
+1. On the stovetop, in a medium saucepan, combine the brown sugar, coconut cream, vegan butter, and salt.

-2. On medium-high heat, bring the vegan caramel sauce to a boil.
+2. On medium-high heat, bring the caramel to a boil.
 Stirring constantly for 5 to 7 minutes or until the caramel thickens.